 I wholeheartedly believe that life is about living and that it’s always worthwhile to spend time and some money on activities that make you happy.
 It’s not always easy, though, when your concern is making all the bills and having enough left over to build a future.
 If you have excess income after meeting your obligations including saving, using 50% of whatever is left for your hobbies can’t hurt.

 Some hobbies are more expensive than others, so find ways to achieve the same level of enjoyment through spending less money.
 Taking a frugal approach to the activities you enjoy can help the money you set aside for hobbies last longer.
 If you like photography, buy used cameras and lenses.
 If you write short science fiction stories, put off the new computer purchase and skip Dragon-Con for a year.

 There is no good answer in terms of percentage of income.
 When it comes to activities that add joy to your life, spend as much as you want as long as it’s not detrimental to your current or future financial situation.

 After paying for all your necessary expenses and after saving for the future in line with your goals, spend anything that’s left over on activities you enjoy.
 That may be 1% of your income or 10%, but as long as you’re not putting your future in jeopardy, you need to enjoy the time you have.

 Readers: how much of your income do you spend on your hobbies?

 Updated September 12, 2011 and originally published October 15, 2010.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.